SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 |Device and communication|Shows a data point graph displaying realtime data on particular measurements.
 For details, refer to [Using the Data Explorer](/guides/users-guide/cockpit#visualize) in the Cockpit documentation.
 |Device data|Displays editable information on the device (name, type, ID, owner, last updated).
 The fields "ID" and "Last Updated" cannot be edited.
 Moreover information on hardware (editable) and firmware (not editable) is displayed here if available.
 |Active, critical alarms|Shows the active critical alarms for the device.
 |Groups assignment|Displays the groups the device belongs to.
 Moreover you can add the device to groups here or unassign it from groups.
-For details on grouping devices see [Grouping Devices](#grouping-devices).
+For details on grouping devices see [Grouping devices](#grouping-devices).
 |Location|Shows the location of a device on a map as reported by the device or as manually set.
 For details, refer to [Location](#location).

 ### <a name="child-devices"></a>Child devices

 The "Child devices" tab shows a list of devices connected to the currently displayed device.
 For example, if you look at a gateway, the tab lists all machines connected to the gateway.

-For details provided in the child device list, refer to [Viewing Devices](#viewing-devices).
+For details provided in the child device list, refer to [Viewing devices](#viewing-devices).

 ### <a name="measurements"></a>Measurements